ArranGravestock/websocket-notes/README.md

 ## create own local network notes
 find your own ip, via cmd and run `ipconfig`, edit `/websocket-notes/client/src/app.js` line 11, change the ip to your local ip (note: localhost will not work, requires direct ip)

-build your edit by running in `/websocket-notes/client`:
+build your edit by running in dir `/websocket-notes/client`, run:
 `npm run build`

 to run: